Nvafeomo/Jali/README.md

 ### Why dual-database?

-PostgreSQL handles identity and tenancy — users, family tree ownership, billing, and access control.
+PostgreSQL handles identity and tenancy: users, family tree ownership, billing, and access control.
 These are relational problems: a user has one account, owns one tree, and that maps naturally to rows and foreign keys.

 Neo4j handles the family graph because a family tree is fundamentally a graph problem, not a relational one.
-Finding all ancestors 10 generations back in PostgreSQL requires 10 recursive self-joins — cost grows with every degree of separation.
+Finding all ancestors 10 generations back in PostgreSQL requires 10 recursive self-joins, and cost grows with every degree of separation.
 In Neo4j, relationships are stored as direct pointers between nodes (index-free adjacency), so traversing from person to person is a constant-time operation regardless of depth.
 The query `MATCH (p:Person)-[:PARENT_OF*1..10]->(ancestor)` is idiomatic and fast; the SQL equivalent is neither.

 The complexity cost of running two databases is real.
-It's justified here because the core product feature — deep lineage traversal with confidence-weighted paths — is a graph problem that a relational database solves poorly at scale.
+It's justified here because the core product feature, deep lineage traversal with confidence-weighted paths, is a graph problem that a relational database solves poorly at scale.

 ### Package layout